Showdown (1973 film)

-Showdown is a 1973 American Western film produced and directed by George Seaton and starring Rock Hudson, Dean Martin and Susan Clark.
+Showdown is a 1973 American Western film produced and directed by George Seaton and starring Dean Martin, Rock Hudson and Susan Clark.

 Plot

 Childhood friends Billy Massey and Chuck Jarvis go in opposite directions after Chuck ends up married to Billy's former sweetheart.
 Billy becomes a bank robber, Chuck a lawman.
 But they end up joining forces against common enemies in a final showdown.
 A series of life circumstances put two close childhood friends pitted against each other.
 The seemingly inevitable ending takes a twist that allows the friendship to continue after Billy commits an act of bravery that he knows is suicidal but saves Chuck's life.